ARMmbed/mbed-os-5-docs/docs/contributing/mbed_os_targets.md

 }
 ```

-See the [mbed Target Documentation](mbed_targets.md) for more details on what this definition means.
+See the [Mbed Target Documentation](mbed_targets.md) for more details on what this definition means.

 #### Coding requirements